chrysaliswoon/sctp-capstone-lambda/README.md

-This is a readme file for Lambda Lah
+This is a readme file for Lambda